nocobase/docs/docs/en-US/welcome/release/v0200-changelog/index.md

 ![](./image-9.png)

-Moved the original "Operation Permissions" to the "Data Source" tab.
+Moved the original "Action Permissions" to the "Data Source" tab.

 ![](./20240303170947_rec_.gif)